-Although heath data is a broad concept, it would generally not extend to data generated by lifestyle and wellness apps where conclusions cannot be reasonably drawn from the data about the health status of the individual.
+Although heath data is a broad concept, it would generally not extend to data generated by lifestyle and wellness apps where conclusions are not and cannot be drawn from the data about the health status of the individual.

 The GDPR also defines genetic data as 'personal data relating to the inherited or acquired genetic characteristics of a natural person which give unique information about the physiology or the health of that natural person and which result, in particular, from an analysis of a biological sample from the natural person in question.'